maluta/programae-python-pages/_sources/Aula1/Plano.txt

     the license is included in the section entitled "GNU Free Documentation License".

-Aula 1: Regras & Conceitos
+Aula 1: Motivação & Regras
 ==========================

 Objetivos